1337fury/42inception/README.md

 **Docker** provides the isolation of containers using a variety of Linux kernel features, including:

-+ Namespaces: Namespaces isolate the container's view of the system from the host machine.
++ **`Namespaces`**: Namespaces isolate the container's view of the system from the host machine.
 This includes things like the network namespace, which isolates the container's network from the host machine's network, and the mount namespace, which isolates the container's filesystem from the host machine's filesystem.
-+ Cgroups: Cgroups limit the resources that a container can use, such as CPU, memory, and disk I/O. This helps to ensure that containers do not interfere with each other or with the host machine.
++ **`Cgroups`**: Cgroups limit the resources that a container can use, such as CPU, memory, and disk I/O. This helps to ensure that containers do not interfere with each other or with the host machine.
-+ Seccomp: Seccomp filters the system calls that a container can make.
++ **`Seccomp`**: Seccomp filters the system calls that a container can make.
 This helps to prevent containers from executing malicious code.

 **Docker** also uses a number of other features to improve the isolation of containers, such as:

-+ Privileged mode: Privileged mode allows containers to access certain resources that are normally restricted, such as the host machine's kernel.
++ **`Privileged mode`**: Privileged mode allows containers to access certain resources that are normally restricted, such as the host machine's kernel.
 However, privileged mode should only be used for containers that need it, as it can reduce the security of the Docker environment.
-+ Capabilities: Capabilities allow containers to have specific privileges, such as the ability to access the network or mount the filesystem.
++ **`Capabilities`**: Capabilities allow containers to have specific privileges, such as the ability to access the network or mount the filesystem.
 By default, containers have a very limited set of capabilities.
-+ User namespaces: User namespaces allow containers to have their own user IDs and groups.
++ **`User namespaces`**: User namespaces allow containers to have their own user IDs and groups.
 This helps to prevent containers from interfering with each other or with the host machine.
 Together, these features provide a high degree of isolation for Docker containers.
 This isolation helps to improve the security, reliability, and performance of containerized applications.

 In addition to the above, Docker also provides a number of features that can be used to further improve the isolation of containers.
 For example, Docker can be used to create isolated networks for containers, and it can also be used to restrict the communication between containers.